 M. McRae, our newest therapist, has telehealth openings!
 He works with LGBTQIA+ adults, neurodivergent clients, trauma survivors, and high-achieving professionals.

-The diverse range of sexual identities under the LGBQ+ umbrella feels ever-evolving in our attempts to better describe our unique experiences as non-heterosexual people.
+The many different sexual identities within the LGBQ+ community keep growing as we find better ways to describe our unique experiences as people who aren’t straight.
 At Out Couch Psychoanalytic Psychotherapy, we understand that gender and sexuality are distinct and valuable parts of what make you, you.
+Whether you identify as:

 • Queer